sks/logchef/README.md

 ## Features

-- **Universal Clickhouse UI**: Connect to any Clickhouse table, schema-agnostic
+- **Schema-Agnostic Log Viewer**: Connect to and view logs from any Clickhouse table, regardless of schema.
 - **Dual Query Modes**: Use simple search syntax or full Clickhouse SQL power
-- **High Performance**: Leverage Clickhouse for fast queries on large datasets
+- **High Performance & Low Footprint**: Acts as an efficient view layer on top of Clickhouse, enabling fast queries on large datasets with minimal resource usage.
-- **Team-Centric**: Multi-tenant with user roles, teams, and source access control
-- **Low Resource Usage**: Minimal footprint on top of Clickhouse
+- **Robust RBAC**: Implement fine-grained access control.
+Assign users to teams and connect data sources to teams, ensuring secure multi-tenant log access.
 - **Single Binary Deployment**: Easy installation and management

 ## Installation